 3 Reasons Dividend Stocks Tend to Outperform Non- Dividend Stocks

-There is a large body of academic research that shows a long-term historical trend of dividend stocks beating non-dividend stocks.
-While an extra percentage point here or there may not seem like much, consider that an investor saving $10,000 per year, who earned 7% on his money, would end up with $4,065,289 after 50 years.
-A similar investor earning 9% per year would end up with $8,150,836.
-That extra 2% per annum meant roughly double the wealth!
+There is a large body of research showing a long-term historical trend of dividend stocks beating non-dividend stocks.
+While an extra percentage point here or there may not seem like much, consider that an investor saving $10,000 per year, who earned 7% on his money, would end up with $761,000 after 30 years.
+A similar investor earning 9% per year would end up with $1,326,000.
+That extra 2% each year means almost double the wealth!

-1. Dividend Stocks Often Have Higher Quality Earnings -- You Can't Fake Cash
+Dividend Stocks Often Have Higher Quality Earnings—You Can't Fake Cash

-There are a lot of estimates and assumptions in accounting.
-How quickly do you depreciate a building?
-How large of a reserve do you establish for sales returns?
-In the short term, it can be easy for management to make profits on the income statement appear higher or lower than they actually are.
+There are a lot of estimates and assumptions in accounting, and it can be easy for management to make profits on the income statement appear higher or lower than they actually are.

 That is where dividends come to the rescue.
 One thing you cannot fake is liquid cash; greenbacks that you can shove into your pocket or deposit in the bank.
-When a company mails you a check for your cut of the profits, that money is yours.
-You can spend it, give it to charity, reinvest it, or add it to your savings.
-As most stocks are non-assumable these days, they can't take it back from you.
+When a dividend payment shows up in your brokerage account, that money is yours.
+You can spend it, give it to charity, reinvest it or add it to your savings.

 During major meltdowns of the stock market, strong dividend stocks tend to hold up much better than their non-dividend paying brethren.
 The reason is due to something called "yield support".

 Imagine that you have a portfolio with $100,000 in it.
-You didn't manage it well and never paid attention to articles about diversification so you only have two stocks.
-Each stock holding is worth $50,000.
+But you only own shares of two stocks, and each stock holding is worth $50,000.

 The first stock, Berkshire Hathaway, is one of the financially strongest businesses in history.
 It owns nearly 100 major corporations engaged in everything from construction, furniture, and insurance to banking, soft drinks, and jewelry.
 It has newspapers and candy shops; farm equipment suppliers and a railroad.
 Yet, Berkshire Hathaway hasn't paid a dividend since the 1960's.

-However, your Johnson & Johnson stock is still sending you $2.44 in the mail each year.
+However, your Johnson & Johnson stock is still sending you $3.60 per share each year.
 That means the dividend yield is now 6.6% on market.
 (Note: Companies can, in times of trouble, reduce dividend payouts.
 But the strongest companies make it a point of pride to maintain and even increase dividend payouts each year.)

 Combine that with your own human nature.
 If you had to sell shares to come up with cash, which will you going to give up first: The Berkshire Hathaway or the Johnson & Johnson?
-The first isn't mailing you any checks.
-The second is sending you $1,639.68.
+The first isn't sending you cash.
+The second is sending you $1,490.
 If you sell those shares, those checks stop, as well.

-Most people keep the things that mail them dividends.
-Money coming in the mailbox or via direct deposit into an account is very attractive, especially when the world is falling apart around you.
+Most people keep the things that send them dividends.
+Real money sent directly into an account is very attractive, especially when the world is falling apart around you.
 Those who managed to survive fine could even use that dividend income to fund other purchases of cheap stocks, increasing the overall ownership of businesses in their portfolio.

-When a firm has to send 30% to 50% of the money it generates back to the owners, it imposes discipline.
+When a firm sends portions of the money it generates back to the owners, it imposes discipline.
 Suddenly, if two potential acquisitions cross the desk of the CEO, he has to choose the more lucrative option with the better promise of expanding profits.
 It is this psychological restraint that is responsible for the superior returns generated by dividend stocks over long periods of time.

 To illustrate how powerful this is, go back to our hypothetical portfolio in the first point.
 Charlie Munger once commented that, following his and Warren Buffett's death, the quickest way to solve Berkshire Hathaway's capital reinvestment risk would be to pay out most of the earnings as a dividend.
 The management can't screw up what it doesn't control.
 It's a brilliantly simple truth.
 Dividends impose discipline.